MHaynes33/BlackBox/README.md

 ### Project Phase by Phase Steps Complete!
 - ------------------------------------------------------------------------

-## V. Key Findings & How to Run the Model
+## V. How to Run the Final Model: Stacking Ensemble
 - ------------------------------------------------------------------------

 ## VI.
 Final Notes